micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan/index.md

 6LoWPAN is an acronym o IPv6 over Low-Power Wireless Personal Area Networks.
 This communication protocol allows wireless communication over IEEE 802.15.4 based networks using IPv6.
 Some of the main advantages are:
 - Easy to route from radio devices to the Internet, thanks to the usage of the IP packets.
-- Easy to use on UDP and TCP server/clients.j
+- Easy to use on UDP and TCP server/clients.
 - A protocol designed for low power and constrained devices, perfect or micro-ROS remote sensors.

 # Needed hardware

-At this moment, 6LoWPAN in only available for NuttX RTOS.
+At present, 6LoWPAN is only available for the NuttX RTOS.
-You need the following devices to implement the steps highlighted in this guide:
+In order to implement the steps highlighted in this guide, you need the following devices:

 - Raspberry Pi.
 - [Olimex-STM32-E407 board](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware).